Evidential Reconfiguration as Bayesian Confirmation For Dark Matter in 1974: How Existing Data Become Evidence in New Structures: The standard historical narrative

-In the 1930s, Fritz Zwicky --- often described as a maverick astronomer --- studied the motions of galaxies in the Coma Cluster (a gravitationally bound collection of galaxies).
-Zwicky applied the virial theorem to the Coma Cluster and found that the cluster's visible matter (as inferred from galaxy luminosities) was significantly insufficient to account for the galaxies' velocities.
-Considering its luminous mass, the galaxies should have flown apart rather than remained bound as a cluster.
-In hindsight, this is often taken to be the first concrete evidence for some form of non-luminous matter in the universe.\footnote{At the time, Zwicky (\citeproc{ref-zwicky_how_1933}{1933}, \citeproc{ref-zwicky_masses_1937}{1937}) did use the term ``\emph{dunkle materie}'' (i.e., dark matter) for this unseen mass, but, keeping in coherence with his contemporary astronomical community, the concept of \emph{dark matter} bears little resemblance to our current concept (see Allzén (\citeproc{ref-allzen_dark_2024-1}{2024}) for a historical overview).}
+Textbook and popular narratives of dark matter often begin with Zwicky’s work on the Coma Cluster in the 1930s, and then proceed by selecting a small number of later breakthroughs that are presented as progressively establishing the hypothesis.
+The canonical starting point is Zwicky’s application of the virial theorem to the Coma Cluster, which led him to conclude that the amount of visible matter, inferred from luminosities, was far too small to account for the observed galaxy velocities in the cluster.
+Given its luminous mass, the cluster should not have remained in the bound state it was observed to be.
+In narrative retrospect, this is often treated as the earliest observational basis for non-luminous mass.\footnote{At the time, \citet{zwicky_how_1933, zwicky_masses_1937} did use the term "\textit{dunkle Materie}" for unseen mass.
+However, its conceptual content bears little resemblance to the current concept of dark matter (see \cite{allzen_dark_2024-1} for a historical overview).}